ecadlabs/taquito/packages/taquito-ledger-signer/README.md

 # Taquito Ledger Signer package

 `@taquito/ledger-signer` is an npm package that provides developers with ledger signing functionality for Taquito.
-It implements the Signer interface of Taquito, allowing you to sign operation from a Ledger Nano device.
+It implements the Signer interface of Taquito, allowing you to sign operations from a Ledger Nano device.

 You first need to import the desired transport from the [LedgerJs library](https://github.com/LedgerHQ/ledgerjs).
-The Ledger Signer has currently been tested with `@ledgerhq/hw-transport-node-hid` for Node-based application and with `@ledgerhq/hw-transport-u2f` for web applications.
+The Ledger Signer has currently been tested with `@ledgerhq/hw-transport-node-hid` for Node-based applications and with `@ledgerhq/hw-transport-u2f` for web applications.
 You can pass an instance of the transport of your choice to your Ledger Signer as follows:

 ```ts